Devang-Solanki/cyclic.sh-collaborator/README.md

 </h1>

 This project sets up a straightforward HTTP server using Node.js, redirecting all incoming requests to a Discord channel.
-It acts as an alternative to tools like Burp Suite Collaborator, channeling request specifics to a Discord webhook hosted on Cyclic.sh.
+It is an alternative to tools like Burp Suite Collaborator, forwarding requests to a Discord channel using cyclic.sh.

 #### ✨ Features
 - HTTP Server: Listens for incoming HTTPS requests.
 (The current setup doesn't function with HTTP requests.
 If anyone knows how to address this issue, please create a ticket or issue for further discussion and resolution.)